 This photo shows the President beaming from the passenger seat as Willys Motors' owner Edgar Kaiser takes the wheel.
 VIP's in the background include the fellow in the fedora (left).
 His cheerleading did pay off, as most of the employees seemed to be enjoying the event when they got their chance to be in the background of another shot (150K JPEG).

 The shot chosen for the LIFE article (100K JPEG) published on 22 February 1954, made Edgar Kaiser look like a bit of a clown, as LIFE liked to do (see also When the CJ-3B Was New on CJ3B.info.)

-See a photo of the President's gift arriving in Turkey, on Tuzla Jeeps in Turkey on CJ3B.info.
+See a photo of a Jeep that may be the President's gift, arriving at the Presidential Palace, in Tuzla Jeeps in Turkey on CJ3B.info.

 Most of the press corps (and Edgar Kaiser) seem to have departed after the Jeep presentation, but Celal Bayar continued on a tour of the plant.
 These LIFE photos are credited in the LIFE Archive to "Capa," who is likely not the famous war photographer Robert Capa (who was killed in Vietnam in 1954) but his brother Cornell Capa who worked for years as a LIFE staff photographer.

 President Bayar and his entourage walk past in the background of this photo, which looks like it may have been taken in the same spot where Tony Curtis and the Hollywood crew had been photographed a year earlier, during the shooting of Johnny Dark (below).